-- 1. Vessels less than 900 feet in length should be dispatched with a minimum of two T4 class tugs except that one T4 class tug may be dispatched to: - A vessel with a 4% Bow Thruster that has a draft of less than 36.2 feet and will not pass between ships moored on both sides of the waterway (i.e., at T18 and T30). - A vessel with a 4% Bow Thruster departing Terminal 18 berths 1 or 2 if berth 1 and Kinder Morgan are unoccupied. - An ATB.(cont.)

-- Vessels 900 feet or greater in length, or greater than 55,000 GT should be dispatched with a minimum of two T5 class tugs, except that one T5 class tug may be dispatched to a vessel with a 4% Bow Thruster Departing T-18 berths 1 or 2 if berth 1 and Kinder Morgan are unoccupied and no cranes are down north of the vessel. - 3.
+- 1. Vessels less than 800 feet in length should be dispatched with a minimum of two T4 class tugs except that one T4 class tug may be dispatched to: - a.
+A vessel with a 4% Bow Thruster that has a draft of less than 36.2 feet and will not pass between ships moored on both sides of the waterway (i.e., at T18 and T30). - b.
+A vessel with a 4% Bow Thruster departing Terminal 18 berths 1 or 2 if berth 1 and Kinder Morgan are unoccupied. - c.
+An ATB. - Vessels 800 feet or greater in length, or greater than 55,000 GT should be dispatched with a minimum of two T5 class tugs, except that one T5 class tug may be dispatched to a vessel with a 4% Bow Thruster Departing T-18 berths 1 or 2 if berth 1 and Kinder Morgan are unoccupied and no cranes are down north of the vessel. - 3.
 Vessels greater than 110,000 GT or having a beam over 149 feet should be dispatched with a minimum of two T5 class tugs and one T4 class tug.
 For outbound vessels heading bow out with a 4% Bow Thruster, a minimum of two T5 class tugs may be acceptable provided there are no vessels berthed between the vessel and Elliot Bay. - 4.
 Vessels greater than 120,000 GT should be dispatched with a minimum of three T5 class tugs. - 5.
 Vessels greater than 145,000 GT should be dispatched with a minimum of one T8 class tug and two T5 class tugs. - 6.
-Vessels greater than 160,000 GT should be dispatched with a minimum of two T8 class tugs and one T5 class tug. (cont.) - 7.
-Second Pilot: For vessels over 145 feet beam backing into the East Waterway, when there is a vessel at Pier 46-South (formerly P37) and a vessel at Kinder Morgan or Terminal 18-1 a second pilot will be ordered. - 8.
-Transit of vessels greater than 175,000 GT shall be discussed with the President of Puget Sound Pilots well in advance of arrival.
+Vessels greater than 160,000 GT should be dispatched with a minimum of two T8 class tugs and one T5 class tug. - 7.
+Vessels greater than 1225 feet LOA or 180,000 GT should be dispatched with a minimum of three T8 class. - 8.
+Second Pilot: For vessels over 145 feet beam backing into the East Waterway, when there is a vessel at Pier 46-South (formerly P37) and a vessel at Kinder Morgan or Terminal 18-1 a second pilot will be ordered. - 9.
+Transit of vessels greater than 1225 feet LOA or 180,000 GT shall be discussed with the President of Puget Sound Pilots well in advance of arrival.
 PSP will determine the appropriate tug package and any transit conditions/restrictions based on the vessel and anticipated port conditions at the time.